diptavo/MultiSKAT/README.md

 **minPcom**: Performs the minPcom omnibus test with the genotype kernels being SKAT and Burden and a given list of phenotype kernels.
 It is not
          advisable to use more than 5 phenotype kernels since the tail approximation can be unstable for copula-based methods.

 **WSS**: Performs a weighted sum of squares omnibus test by by adding up the test statistic from different MultiSKAT tests, assigning them different weights.
-This approach was previously used in [Ionita-Laza I. et al] (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3675243/)
+This approach was previously used in [Ionita-Laza I. et al]( https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3675243/)
+(Please note that this approach was not included in the Multi-SKAT manuscript.)

 MultiSKAT provides a generalized framework for performing rare-variant based tests of associations.
 Many published methods (e.g. GAMuT, MSKAT, MAAUSS, MK-FM) can be viewed as a special case of MultiSKAT with certain specific choice of kernels.
 In addition, MultiSKAT includes a set of omnibus tests that can aggregate results over a multiplicity of kernels, producing robust results.